joelgrus/data-science-from-scratch/README.md

 Here's all the code and examples from my book __[Data Science from Scratch](http://joelgrus.com/2015/04/26/data-science-from-scratch-first-principles-with-python/)__.

-Each can be used as a library, for example
+Each can be imported as a module, for example (after you cd into the /code directory):

 ```python
 from linear_algebra import distance, vector_mean